anh-tong/anh-tong.github.io/_posts/2022-03-21-quadratic-hawkes.md

 Here, $P_t$ is the price at time $t$. $L$ is a leverage kernel. $K$ is a quadratic feedback kernel.
 In many cases, $L$ is considered to be $0$ and only quadratic kernel is left.
 When the kernel is diagonal,
 $K(t,s) = \phi(t)\delta_{t-s}$, the model falls back to Hawkes processes.

 For general quadratic kernels, it may not be convienent to have a nice analysis.
-Instead, by imposing a certain structure and this case is to have "low-rank" form where
+Instead, by imposing a certain structure and this case is to have a "low-rank" form where

 $$K(t,s) = \phi(t)\delta_{t-s} + k(t)k(s)$$